olamiracle-1/My-Capstone-Project-/README.md

-# My-Capstone-Project-
+# Capstone-Sales-Data-Project
-This is my Project work as a student of Incubator Hub - Capstone Dataset where l work with Sales Dataset and Customer Dataset.
+This is my Project work on Sales Capstone Dataset as a Data Analysis student with Incubator Hub.

+### Project Title: Capstone Sales Dataset